Escape from textured adsorbing surfaces: Introduction

 Qualitatively, when the confining space is deep and narrow, the escaping particle is forced to collide with the confining walls a large number of times before it can escape.
 Each collision can result in an adsorption event, and these add up and eventually culminate in extremely prolonged escape.
 Thus, despite the relatively short dissociation time from the antibody, and due to the multitude of adsorption events, the textured surface appears as if it has a very high affinity to the protein.
-This realization is an important first step, but a more detailed quantitative understanding is currently missing.
+This observation is an important first step, but a more detailed quantitative understanding is currently missing.
 The challenge is thus to determine how exactly does surface topography and texture affect the escape from a surface.
 Specifically, how does the mean escape time scale with the depth and width of confining spaces within the surface? and how does sticky entrapment affect the statistics of the escape time, as characterized by its probability density function (PDF)?

 Recently, we have developed an analytical approach that allows one to provide an exact solution to the aforementioned problems \cite{scher2023escape}.
 We considered the escape of a diffusing particle from a domain of arbitrary shape, size, and surface reactivity.
-The escape time from the adsorbing confining space of textured surfaces can be computed using this formalism.
+The escape time from the adsorbing confining spaces of a textured surface can be computed using this formalism.
 Here, we perform this calculation for three different topographies of adsorbing surfaces: (i) a surface perforated with pits/holes is considered in Sec. \ref{sec:holes}; (ii) a surface textured by an array of pillars is considered in Sec. \ref{sec:pillars}; (iii) a surface textured by grooves is considered in Sec. \ref{sec:grooves}.

-For each case, we calculate the PDF and the mean of the escape time from the confining spaces of the textured surface.
-This escape time reflects the effective desorption time from the surface.
+For each of the above-mentioned cases, we aim to find the escape time of a particle initially entrapped in the confining spaces of the textured surface.
+We assume that the surface is homogeneously textured, i.e., all of the confining spaces are of the same size and repeated periodically.
+Thus, the escape time out of the periodic cell in fact equals to the escape time from the textured surface.
+Note that in some cases, e.g., a surface perforated with holes, the assumption of periodicity can be easily relaxed -- it is the homogeneity which is important.
+Lastly, while in this work we consider homogeneously textured surfaces, the same formalism can be used when dealing with heterogeneous textured surfaces with a known size distribution of the confining spaces: The escape time from the textured surface will be the appropriately weighted sum of the escape times from cells of different sizes.